OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 II.
 Using Myself as a Sample, Discussing the Methodology of Becoming a Prominent Figure

-2. Mercy @Mercy_okx: As a Twitter influencer with 250,000 followers, how do you consistently produce high-quality macro content over the long term?
+2. Mercy @Mercy_okx: As a Twitter influencer with 250,000 followers, how do you consistently produce high-quality macro content?

-I initially explored some on-chain data analysis tools and found that compared to candlestick charts, data analysis is more objective and intuitive, which suited me.
-I studied these data in depth every day and recorded my analysis results as a means of self-reflection and learning.
+I initially explored some on-chain data analysis tools and found that, compared to candlestick charts, data analysis is more objective and intuitive, which suited me.
+I studied these data deeply every day and recorded my analysis results as a means of self-review and learning.

 As time went on, I realized that relying solely on on-chain data was insufficient.
-The news of the Federal Reserve's interest rate hike at the end of 2021 made me aware of the profound impact of macroeconomics on the market, which prompted me to start studying macroeconomics.
-I combined on-chain data, macroeconomics, and technical analysis to form a more comprehensive analytical framework.
+The news of the Federal Reserve's interest rate hike at the end of 2021 made me aware of the profound impact of macroeconomics on the market, prompting me to start studying macroeconomics and combining on-chain data, macroeconomics, and technical analysis to form a more comprehensive analytical framework.

-My motivation to consistently produce content comes from two aspects: first, being responsible for myself, as writing helps me organize my thoughts and improve my analytical skills; second, I hope to help other investors who have felt confused.
-I understand the confusion in investing and hope my sharing can provide reference and assistance to others.
+My motivation to consistently produce content comes from two aspects: first, being responsible for myself by organizing my thoughts through writing and improving my analytical skills; second, hoping to help other investors who have felt confused.
+I understand the confusion in investing and hope my sharing can provide references and assistance to others.

 3. Mercy @Mercy_okx: What do you think is the difference between personal IP and ordinary KOLs?
 How do their content output methods differ?

-Ni Da @Phyrex_Ni: The difference between personal IP and ordinary KOLs lies in the positioning and usage of influence.
-Personal IP focuses more on achieving long-term goals through influence, while KOLs are more concerned with traffic monetization.
+Ni Da @Phyrex_Ni: The difference between personal IP and ordinary KOLs lies in the positioning and utilization of influence.
+Personal IP focuses more on achieving long-term goals through influence, while KOLs tend to focus more on traffic monetization.

-As a personal IP, I focus on building influence in public traffic, concentrating on Twitter, without managing other social platforms or paid groups.
-This allows me to focus on improving content quality and expanding influence.
+As a personal IP, I emphasize building influence in public traffic, focusing on Twitter, and not managing other social platforms or paid groups.
+This allows me to concentrate on improving content quality and expanding influence.

-In terms of content output, I always create with a sense of responsibility to myself, ensuring that each article is based on my trading decisions and thoughts, which guarantees the authenticity and practicality of the content, allowing me to continuously produce high-quality content.
+In terms of content output, I always create with a sense of responsibility to myself; each article is based on my trading decisions and thoughts, ensuring the authenticity and practicality of the content while continuously producing high-quality content.

 4. Mercy @Mercy_okx: From 0 to 250,000 followers, what methodologies can newcomers learn from?